maelle/simplymaelle/content/post/2018-07-22-wheretogethelp.md

 # Conclusion

 I think it's as important to ask your questions in the right place as it is to ask them in the right way.
 I hope this post provided some clues as to know where to ask R questions.
-Feel free to comment below with questions/suggestions!
+I'd like to make an important remark from [Mara Averick](https://maraaverick.rbind.io/) here: "You should not take being redirected to a different forum as a criticism!
+It's 100% a means of helping you get the help you need!".
+Truth!

 I'll round up this post with a few links of resources to learn _how_ to ask your question: